 Even if a car can be repaired, a car insurance provider may decide it is too expensive to do so.

-For example, an expensive new car may be worth repairing because it will hold some of its original value (although it depends on the cost of replacement parts).
+For example, expensive new cars may be worth repairing because they will hold some of their original value (although it depends on the cost of replacement parts).
 But an older, more basic car may cost more to repair than to replace.

 How can you tell if a car has been written off?

 Some less scrupulous individuals may try to sell a vehicle without declaring that it has been written off.
 However, all write offs are automatically listed in Auto Trader.

 Failing this, when buying a car you can pay for a vehicle history check.
 The cost of this check varies between £2 and £10+.

 What would be the point in buying a Cat D insurance write-off?

 As stated, an insurer may decide fixing a car - or even processing the claim - is too costly, and classify it as a Cat D insurance write off.